bhebert/TheZeroBetaRate/README PYTHON.md

 	d) python3 A2_beta_estimation.py

 		i) you may get the warning "UserWarning: A worker stopped while some jobs were given to the executor." which can be disregarded.
-This occurs because the code tries to use all available cores to speed up this process.
+This occurs because the code tries to use all available cores to speed up this process. ii) this took about 45m on a 2021 M1 Macbook pro

 	e) python3 00_create_data.py

-		i) you may get the warning "Workbook contains no default style, apply openpyxl's default"" which can be disregarded.
+		i) you may get the warning "Workbook contains no default style, apply openpyxl's default"" which can be disregarded. ii) takes only a couple minutes on a 2021 M1 Macbook pro